0xTycoon/punk-blocks/README.md

 ### Adding new blocks.

 New blocks can be added for any layer using the `registerBlock` function.
-The block must consist of either a male attribute image data, or a female data, or both.
+The block must consist of either a male attribute image data, or female data, or both.
 With the exception that Layer 0 blocks **should** either contain male attribute image data **or** female data, but **NOT both**.